Newcastle upon Tyne: 16th to 19th centuries

+After the Union in 1707, the City walls became obsolete, and gave way to an expansion of the city.
+Despite the Jacobite risings of 1715 and 1745, fortifications gave way to industrial development.

+The extraction and processing of coal and iron created a series of specialised industries, such as steel manufacture and eventually steam power.

+Newcastle also became a glass producer with a reputation for brilliant flint glass.
+Glass was key in the industrial development of the Tyne and Wear region.

+Newcastle opened its first lunatic asylum in 1767.
+The asylum catered for people from the counties of Newcastle, Durham and Northumberland.

+The Newcastle Eccentrics of the 19th century were a group of unrelated people who lived in and around the centre of Newcastle and its Quayside between the end of the 18th and early/mid 19th century.
+They are depicted in a painting by Henry Perlee Parker.

-In the 18th century, Newcastle was the country's fourth largest print centre after London, Oxford and Cambridge, and the Literary and Philosophical Society of 1793, with its erudite debates and large stock of books in several languages, predated the London Library by half a century.
+Newcastle was the country's fourth largest print centre after London, Oxford and Cambridge, and the Literary and Philosophical Society of 1793, with its erudite debates and large stock of books in several languages, predated the London Library by half a century.
 Some founder members of the Literary and Philosophical Society were abolitionists.
-Newcastle also became a glass producer with a reputation for brilliant flint glass.

 A permanent military presence was established in the city with the completion of Fenham Barracks in 1806.

 The great fire of Newcastle and Gateshead was a tragic and spectacular series of events starting on Friday 6 October 1854, in which a substantial amount of property in the two North East of England towns was destroyed in a series of fires and an explosion which killed 53 and injured hundreds.

 The status of city was granted to Newcastle on 3 June 1882.
 In the 19th century, shipbuilding and heavy engineering were central to the city's prosperity; and the city was a powerhouse of the Industrial Revolution.
 This revolution resulted in the urbanisation of the city.
 In 1817 the Maling company, at one time the largest pottery company in the world, moved to the city.
 The Victorian industrial revolution brought industrial structures that included the 2+1/2 mi Victoria Tunnel, built in 1842, which provided underground wagon ways to the staithes.
 On 3 February 1879, Mosley Street in the city, was the first public road in the world to be lit up by the incandescent lightbulb.
 Newcastle was one of the first cities in the world to be lit up by electric lighting.

 Innovations in Newcastle and surrounding areas included the development of safety lamps, Stephenson's Rocket, Lord Armstrong's artillery, Be-Ro flour, Lucozade, Joseph Swan's electric light bulbs, and Charles Parsons' invention of the steam turbine, which led to the revolution of marine propulsion and the production of cheap electricity.
 In 1882, Newcastle became the seat of an Anglican diocese, with St. Nicholas' Church becoming its cathedral.